Django Unchained: Casting

-Among those considered for the title role of Django, Michael K. Williams and Will Smith were mentioned as possibilities, but in the end Jamie Foxx was cast in the role.
-Smith later said he turned down the role because it "wasn't the lead".
+Among those considered for the title role of Django, Michael K. Williams, Will Smith, and Idris Elba were mentioned as possibilities, but in the end Jamie Foxx was cast in the role.
+Smith later said he turned down the role because it "wasn't the lead" and was "not for me," but stated he thought the movie was brilliant.
 Tyrese Gibson sent in an audition tape as the character.
 Franco Nero, the original Django from the 1966 Italian film, was rumored for the role of Calvin Candie, but instead was given a cameo appearance as a minor character.
 Nero suggested that he play a mysterious horseman who haunts Django in visions and is revealed in an ending flashback to be Django's father; Tarantino opted not to use the idea.
 Kevin Costner was in negotiations to join as Ace Woody, a Mandingo trainer and Candie's right-hand man, but Costner dropped out due to scheduling conflicts.
 Kurt Russell was cast instead but also later left the role.
 When Kurt Russell dropped out, the role of Ace Woody was not recast; instead, the character was merged with Walton Goggins's character, Billy Crash.